ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

 Manual crafters are nodes that allow you to craft things very quickly.
-They do not require power, and can't be used with automation.
+They do not require power, and **CANNOT be used with automation**.
 They also won't work with crafting recipes that have "replacements", it will instead simply consume those items.
 (Recipes like that are very rare in sbz.)

 **Controls:**